AGHS AMERICAN GLOBAL HEIR SEARCH

 Who is leaving me money?

 When a person dies without leaving a Last Will & Testament, they are considered to have died intestate.
 In this case succession laws determine the legal heirs to the estate.
 Through genealogical research, your relationship to the decedent is the reason why AGHS has contacted you.
-In a scenario involving a Last Will & Testament, AGHS specifically locates beneficiaries who cannot be located by an estate attorney, a trust officer or the executor/administrator of a proceeding.
 We are not contacting you to try and locate a case for you; we are contacting you because you may be an heir to an estate that is already in probate.

-Why can you not divulge all details of your investigation upfront?
+Why can you not divulge all details of your genealogical research?

 How much of my time will this take?